Best Time to Visit Banff, Canada: When to Go & Weather Guide

 Moraine Lake

-Average daytime temperatures climb up to a glorious 24ºC, making it a fantastic time of year to enjoy all the outdoors of the Canadian Rockies.
+Average daytime temperatures climb up to a glorious 24°C, making it a fantastic time of year to enjoy all the outdoors of the Canadian Rockies.

 August

-Alongside July, August is the best month to go to Banff thanks to its warm weather and clear sunny skies.
+Alongside July, August is an ideal month to go to Banff, thanks to its warm weather and clear sunny skies.

 For hiking, there’s hardly a better time of year.
-By August, most of the snow is melted (yes, it takes that long!) on most of Banff’s top hiking & biking trails.
+By August, most of the snow has melted (yes, it takes that long!) on most of Banff’s hiking & biking trails.
 Sightseeing opportunities are ripe as well.
 The mountainsides and forests are among their greenest and lushest in August.

 Peyto Lake

 The wide-open outdoor activities, however, also draw larger-than-normal crowds.
-August is the apex of the summer high tourism season, and, like July, can present challenges for finding space around the town of Banff and even in the national park.
+August is the apex of the summer high tourism season.
+Like July, this can present challenges for finding space around the town of Banff and elsewhere in the national park.

-Even with the beautiful days, averaging 16ºC with average highs up to 24ºC, evenings can be chilly.
+Even with the beautiful days, averaging 16°C with average highs up to 24°C, evenings can be chilly.
 Be sure to pack a warm fleece jacket or a softshell jacket and some toasty base layers if you want to extend your day into some evening star-gazing.

 September

 With the summer high season pushing into the background, September starts to see the mercury dipping from its blissful summer highs.
-The average temperature falls to just 11ºC with nighttime lows inching closer to freezing at just 3ºC.
+The average temperature falls to just 11°C, with nighttime lows inching closer to freezing at just 3°C.

 The highlight is Alberta’s distinctive larch trees.
 They’re one of the only conifers to change colour and lose their needles in the fall.
-For the scenery, September is, in fact, one of the best months to travel to Banff!
+For its beautiful scenery, September is a great month to travel to Banff.

 Sulphur Mountain